 Co-teaching is important to both teaching and learning because it:

-- Offers a way faculty to model and students to practice interdisciplinary problem solving.
+- Offers a way for faculty to model, and for students to practice, interdisciplinary problem solving.

 - Allows faculty to learn and build relationships across disciplines.